harshfeudal/Raiden-Shogun/README.md

  5. Open it, build and run.
 And enjoy!

  ### 📜 Some notes
- This project is currently support for who's accept these cases:
+ This project is currently support for who is in these cases:
  - Microsoft Windows 10 `x64`
  - Visual Studio platform `x64`
  - C++ 17 `ISO/IEC 14882`